seahax/devcontainer/README.md

 - AWS: `.aws`
 - NPM: `.npmrc`
 - Doctl: `.config/doctl/config.yaml`
   - NOTE: This is _not_ linked to the remote Doctl config, because it's not safe to share.
 It's linked to a _separate_ file purely for persistence across rebuilds.
-Doctl credentials will need to be setup once in the devcontainer.
+Doctl credentials will need to be setup once in the dev container.

 A custom `onCreateCommand` can be used to symlink additional configs from `/home/vscode/.remote` into the container home directory if required.